 Make use of all the skills you have and demonstrate that you are willing to contribute wherever you can.
 Offer to take on a new task or let the company know you have a particular skill they could put to use.
 Standing out for these positive reasons is likely to land you a full-time position as they won’t want to let you go.

-Other Routes To Full-Time Roles
+Other Routes To Full-Time Grad Jobs

-Even if your current internship doesn’t offer you a permanent job after your initial period is over, there are other ways to secure a job from your internship.
+Even if your current internship doesn’t offer you a permanent grad job after your initial period is over, there are other ways to secure a job from your internship.

 One way is to make sure you’ve done your networking during your time at a specific company.
 Connect with the team and ask if they have any connections who might be willing to give you a job.
 If someone can advocate for you and send a glowing recommendation, you’re likely to land another role.